sotanakamura/winui3-command-line/README.md

-# Build WinUI 3 Apps with Command Line Tools
+# Build C++ WinUI 3 Apps with Command Line Tools
-This repository provides information about how to build WinUI 3 apps with commnad line tools.
+This repository provides information about how to build C++ WinUI 3 apps with commnad line tools.

 ## Build a sample
 You can build a sample app easily.